From Danny at Dream Big, Dream Often

 I want to shove my fist through his skull, but I widen my eyes and

-I’ll be whatever he says I am; I just want to get out of here.
+I just want to get out of here.

 I will swallow their pills and get fat on hetero-sexist sanity.